Skip to contents padding-top: 70px;

 )

-Of course, more advanced statistical tests to check for differences between groups can also be performed within R using other packages such as onewaytests or DescTools.
+Statistical tests to check for differences between groups can be performed within R using other packages such as onewaytests or DescTools.
 Alternatively, the parameter values can be exported to a comma-separated-value (CSV) file and analyzed in another software environment like jmp.

 Customizing Your Script